tricorder-observability/grafana/docs/sources/dashboards/manage-dashboards/index.md

 ### More examples

-You can find more examples in `public/dashboards/` directory of your Grafana installation.
+You can find more examples in `public/dashboards/` directory of your Tricorder installation.